hyeon9/Splice-decoder/README.md

       sbatch Main.sh {Make_input | DS_mapping | ORF_mapping | Simulation | Scoring | all} ${Your.config}

 * All your output will be saved to `${input}/result`

-* If you want to annotate a transcript-centric data, you can find description [here](./code/transcript-toolkit/README.md)
+* If you want to annotate a transcript-centric data [you can find more details here](./code/transcript-toolkit/README.md)

 <br>